powa-team/powa/docs/remote_setup.rst

   - it's not possible to collect data on hot-standby servers

 With version 4, it's now possible to store the data of one or multiples servers on an external PostgreSQL database.

+Here's a schema for this new architecture:

+.. thumbnail:: /images/powa_4_remote.svg

 This chapter describes how to configure such remote mode.

 What did not change
 *******************